-- At the end of carriage travel, leave the diehead closed, remove foot from the foot switch and move the REV/-OFF/FOR Switch to the OFF position. - For Manual Chuck machines: Open the chuck and move the carriage and workpiece to the end of the machine.
-Re-chuck the rod and continue threading. - For Auto Chuck machines: Move the REV/OFF/FOR Switch in the REV position and tap the foot switch to release the workpiece.
-Slide the carriage and workpiece to the end of the machine.
+- 1. At the end of carriage travel, leave the die head closed, remove foot from the foot switch and move the REV/OFF/FOR switch in the OFF position. - 2.
+Open the chuck and move the carriage and workpiece to the end of the machine. - 3.
 Re-chuck the rod and continue threading.